 Further testing with Stoner’s prototypes led to the AR-15 rifle chambered in this new caliber, and after Air Force General Curtis LeMay successfully tested the new rifle and cartridge at an Independence Day picnic in 1960, the AR-15 had its first government order as a replacement for some M1 Carbines.

 Further testing was done where and in 1961, after seeing the success of the AR-15 in trials where it out-performed the M14, LeMay ordered 80,000 new AR-15 rifles and ammunition to support them.
 Shortly thereafter, Remington sent it’s specifications for the .223 Remington to the Sporting Arms and Ammunition Manufacturers’ Institute (SSAMI), the US standardization group for most firearms and ammunition, and received a certified specification for the round in the spring of 1962.

-In July of 1962, the M16, the select-fire version of Stoner’s AR-15 was brought into service officially, and the following year the “Cartridge, 5.56mm Ball, M193” was officially standardized as well.
+In July of 1962, the M16, the select-fire version of Stoner’s AR-15, was brought into service officially.
+The following year, the “Cartridge, 5.56mm Ball, M193” was officially standardized as well.

 The chief difference was a slightly longer throat in the 5.56×45 chamber that could handle the longer tracer projectiles needed by the military and resulted in lower overall pressures and increased reliability (in theory).

 Since then, 5.56×45 NATO has been the chief rifle round used by US and NATO forces, where it is still in service to this day, and will remain so for at least the immediate future.
 Along with the .223 Remington, it represents the single most popular centerfire rifle cartridge on the planet and is popular with both civilian shooters and LEO/military users.